blbadger/blbadger.github.io/input-generation.md

 One octave interval is very much like the gradient descent with Gaussian convolution detalied earlier.
 The main idea compared to the previous technique of image resizing is that the image is up-sampled rather than down-sampled for higher resolution, and that this up-sampling occurs in discrete intervals rather than at each iteration.
 Another difference is that instead of maintaining a constant learning rate $\epsilon$ and Gaussian convolution standard deviation before removing the convolution, both are gradually decreased as iterations increase.

 There are a number of different ways that octave-based gradient descent may be applied, but here we choose to have the option to perform gradient descent on a cropped copy of the input image, and apply a Gaussian convolution to the entire image at each step (rather than only to the portion that was cropped and modified via gradient descent).
-This approach is identical to a positional jitter method that has been used previously, where a prior of positional invariance is added to image generation.
+This approach is identical to a positional jitter method that has been used elsewhere, where a prior of positional invariance is added to image generation.

 ```python
 def octave(single_input, target_output, iterations, learning_rates, sigmas, size, crop=True):